loldot/loldot.github.io/_posts/2024-04-15-cleaning-out-the-bike-shed.md

 business problem.
 As the code was given to us with no other context, we can only assume it is correct.
 In order to write good code, you should spend more time on understanding the business problem and less on htinking about the technical implementation.
-Only when you understand the problem and solution to can you write the code that solves the problem.
+Only when you understand the problem and solution can you write the code that solves the problem.

 Good code should also be efficient and easy to understand.
 I think it is unlikely that the function is going to become a performance bottleneck.
-Ven though the code looks prone to performance issues due to branch predictions, the compiler might optimize that away entirely.
-We would have to inspect the disassembly and/or profile the compiler optimized release build to make any conclusions about performance.
+Even though the code looks prone to performance issues due to branch predictions, the compiler might optimize that away entirely.
+We would have to inspect the disassembly and profile the compiler optimized release build to make any conclusions about performance.

 That leaves us with "easy to understand".
 Of the three qualities mentioned,